Friends of the Phonograph

 OTHER CREDITS

-Several other resources for many years significantly contributed to my enjoyment of phonographs (and these are now available on The Internet Archive)
+Several resources in my early years contributed to my enjoyment of phonographs (and these are now available on The Internet Archive)

 The TALKING MACHINE REVIEW International, Bournemouth, England